Well-posedness and long time behavior for the Electron Inertial Hall-MHD system in Besov and Kato-Herz spaces: Preliminaries and statement of the main results

-Then $(S_\zeta)$ has a unique global solution $\mathcal{U}=(u,B,\nabla\times B)$ in $\widehat{K}_p^{1-\frac{3}{p}} $ satisfying
+then \eqref{S zeta} has a unique global solution $\mathcal{U}=(u,B,\nabla\times B)$ in $\widehat{K}_p^{1-\frac{3}{p}} $ satisfying

-\end{thm} \begin{rmq} By virtue of the caracterisation \eqref{caracterisation kato-besov}, we can show that the obtained solution in theorem \ref{thm3}, is also in $\mathscr{L}(\widehat{B}_{p,\infty}^{1-\frac{3}{p} })$, by following approximately the same steps of the proof of theorem \ref{thm1} and \ref{thm3}.
-In fact if $\mathcal{U}_0 \in\widehat{B}^{\frac{3}{p}-1}_{p,r} $, small enough, we may construct a unique global solution in $\mathscr{L}(\widehat{B}^{\frac{3}{p}-1}_{p,r})$ by proceeding as in the proofs we will show in the next section, we left the details of this to the reader. \end{rmq} The rest of the paper is organized as follows: In section two we will prove, respectively, the wellposedeness in theorem \ref{thm1} and theorem \ref{thm2}, then we provide some details about the proof of the wellposedeness in Kato-Herz space and the decay property described in theorem \ref{thm3}.
-Finally, the Appendix is devoted to the definitions of the functional spaces used in this work, together with some usefull technical results.
+\end{thm} \begin{rmq} By virtue of the characterization \eqref{caracterisation kato-besov}, we can show that the solution obtained in Theorem \ref{thm3} is also in $\mathscr{L}(\widehat{B}_{p,\infty}^{\frac{3}{p}-1 })$, by following approximately the same steps in the proof of Theorems \ref{thm1} and \ref{thm3}.
+In fact for $\mathcal{U}_0 \in\widehat{B}^{\frac{3}{p}-1}_{p,r}(\mathbb{R}^3) $, small enough, we may construct a unique global solution in $\mathscr{L}(\widehat{B}^{\frac{3}{p}-1}_{p,r})$ by proceeding as in the proofs we will show in the next section.
+The details are left to the reader. \end{rmq} The rest of the paper is organized as follows: In section three we will prove, respectively, the wellposedeness in Theorem \ref{thm1} and Theorem \ref{thm2}.
+Then we provide some details about the proof of the wellposedeness in Kato-Herz space and the decay property described in Theorem \ref{thm3}.
+Finally, the Appendix is devoted to the some useful technical results.